jundalisay/superblist/content/en/material/principles/part-1/chapter-05b.md

 Bohr seems to understand the aether effects on electromagnetism, as quantum mechanics.
 But he does not seem to discover how to manipulate the aether.

-In fact, only 3 human civilizations have exhibited proof of the knowledge of how to tap the aether: The ancient Egyptians, Hindus, and Chinese.
+In fact, only 3 human civilizations have exhibited proof of the knowledge of how to tap the aether:

+1. Ancient Egyptians
+2. Hindus
+3. Chinese

 The Egyptians show this in their pyramid construction.
-The Hindus and Chinese show this as levitating monks.
+The Hindus show this as levitating monks.
+The Chinese show this as 'chi'.

 The proper understanding of how to manipulate the aether will lead to spacetime technology.
 Such a technology can "float" mining equipment to the moon to mine precious metals there.